Like so many other things, constipation doesn't look the same for everyone.

 Caffeinated coffee seems to increase the amount of acid your stomach produces as well as boost colon movements, which can have a laxative effect, per a June 2017 review in the World Journal of Gastroenterology.

 Keep in mind, though, that coffee doesn't make everyone poop.
 And again, don't go overboard: The FDA recommends limiting caffeine to 400 milligrams a day (or about four to five cups of home-brewed coffee).

 Drinking other acidic beverages — like apple cider vinegar for constipation — does not appear to have the same effect when it comes to promoting bowel movements.

 Prunes (dried plums) are one of the classic old-fashioned remedies for constipation.

-An October 2013 review in Critical Reviews in Food Science and Nutrition found that prunes and prune juice are effective in preventing constipation.
+And prune juice is one of the best fruit juices for constipation.
+Indeed, an October 2013 review in Critical Reviews in Food Science and Nutrition found that prunes and prune juice are effective in preventing constipation.